 Snacks

 At Breakthrough Montessori, a healthy snack for all students is an integral part of the school day routine.
-In prior years, families were asked to contribute these snacks for their entire classroom on a weekly basis.
-This year, the school administration will be purchasing snacks for all classrooms through the Student Home Association (SHA) Snack Fund.
-We would like to share additional information about this update with you below.
+Breakthrough Montessori purchases snacks for all classrooms through the Student Home Association (SHA) Snack Fund.

 The Role and Ritual of Snack in the Montessori Curriculum and Community